 Readers sent a lot of emails and comments about this recipe, often with doubt.
 I have not tried this recipe with any substitutions or in other baking pans, so only do so with caution.

 - The amount of corn starch looks insane.
 It’s accurate, try not to second-guess it.

 - When mixing the dry ingredients with the butter, the end result will be a sand-like texture.
 Don’t expect it to form into a dough.
 As long as the butter is finely integrated and evenly mixed with the dry ingredients, all will be ok.

 - This recipe is not appropriate for shaped cookies.
 You should plan to bake on a flat sheet.

-- The batch is large and I baked in a half-sheet baking pan, which is 18″ x 12″ x 1″.
+- I baked in a half-sheet baking pan, which is 18″ x 12″ x 1″.
 The cookies were about 1/2-3/4″ thick.
 If you use a pan with high sides (like 3″), you may notice that the cookies do not get evenly browned/baked.
 A short-sided sheet will work best.